CloudFormer: An Attention-based Performance Prediction for Public Clouds with Unknown Workload: CloudFormer: A Unified Approach to Black-Box VM Performance Prediction

 \subsection{Temporal Branch}

-In the temporal branch, each time step is first normalized and mapped to a dimension induced temporal embedding space $d_t$ through a dense layer with ReLU activation.
+In the temporal branch, each time step is first normalized and mapped from the high-dimensional feature space (S=206) to a compact embedding space $d_t$ through a dense layer with ReLU activation.
+This learnable projection effectively distills the raw metrics into a concise latent representation, allowing the model to automatically extract salient features before temporal processing.
 A learnable class token is added to the sequence to capture a global temporal summary.
 To retain temporal order, sinusoidal positional encoding is added as follows:

 This results in a shape embedding $(T+1) \times d_t$.
 The temporal branch then passes through $B_T$ transformer encoder blocks, each containing Masked Multi-Head Self-Attention (MHA) (to handle variable-length sequences with padding masks), dropout, residual connections with layer normalization, and position-wise feedforward layers.
 In this branch, the learnable class token effectively 'attends' to all time steps, aggregating relevant global temporal features into a single representation.